-I Fell Behind On A Payday Loan – What Happens Now?
+I Can’t Pay A Payday Loan – What Now?

-Do you know what happens if you fall behind on your monthly payments for a short term loan?
+Do you know what happens if you fall behind on your monthly payments for an online payday loan?
 Have you looked at your contract to see what’s spelled out if you miss even one or two payments?
-Have you checked your state’s laws to find out what a payday loan company can do if you fall behind?
-Don’t make the same simple mistakes that many borrowers make when they can’t make their monthly payment.
-Before you find yourself in this situation it pays to know what the ramifications are going to be if you fall behind on your payday loan payments.
+Have you checked your state’s laws to find out what a payday loan company can do if you fall behind or miss a payment?
+Don’t make the same simple mistakes that many borrowers make when they can’t make their monthly payments.
+The first step is not to panic and come up with a solution to get back on track with payments.
+If you have yet to fall behind, then it’s best to take proactive steps to avoid a default.
+Before you find yourself in this situation it pays to know what the ramifications are.
+That way you may not fall behind on your payday loan payments.

-As most of our readers know, recent regulations have changed the lending environment in Ohio.
-House Bill 123 not only caps the amount of interest a licensed lender in Ohio can charge, but it also allows borrowers to pay back the loan after a few days with no penalty or fees.
-This three-day grace period gives borrowers the right to change their mind or allows them to pay back a cash advance with no fees in less than 3 days.
-Rest assured, no matter what you chose, a loan company can not pursue a criminal complaint of you fall behind on payments.
+As most readers know, recent regulations have changed the lending environment in Ohio.
+House Bill 123 not only caps the amount of interest a licensed payday loan company in Ohio can charge.
+But it allows borrowers to pay back the loan after a few days with no penalty or fees.
+This three-day grace period gives borrowers the right to change their minds.
+It also allows them to pay back a cash advance with no fees in less than 3 days.
+Rest assured, no matter what you chose, a loan company can not pursue a criminal complaint if you fall behind on payments.
 You can expect interest and fees to increase and you may be hit with small bank charges and collection charges.
-But most licensed installment and payday loan companies will do all they can to work with you and get the monthly payment back on track.
+But most licensed installment and Ohio payday loan companies will do all they can to work with you and get the monthly payment back on track.